 5) Seeing a spider on Halloween could be the spirit of a dead loved one who is watching you.

-6) If you hear footsteps behind you on Halloween, don't look back because it could be the dead following.
+6) If you hear footsteps behind you on Halloween, don't look back because it could be the dead following you.

 7) Don't look at your shadow in moonlight on Halloween night.
-Otherwise, you will die within a short period of time.
+If you do, you will die within a short period of time.

 8) If a bat flies around a house three times, it is a death omen.